Asana/ruby-asana/README.md

    spec/templates/unicorn_spec.rb`

-Once you're sure your code works, submit a pull request and ask the maintainer to make a release, as they'll need to run a release script from the [asana-api-meta][meta] repository.
+Once you're sure your code works, submit a pull request and ask the maintainer to make a release, as they'll need to run a release script.

 ## Contributing